-Over 30 months Volunteering Matters’ project, Futures, will support 40 young people aged 17-19 across three Acorns Children’s Hospice sites and at three special educational needs schools in the West Midlands.
-It aims to support these young people living with complex and life-limiting illnesses and conditions to recognise their skills and positively shape their futures through mentor support.
-They aim to engage them in skills development, volunteering and social action, and work placements.
+Starting in October 2017 and ending in March 2019, Futures, led by Volunteering Matters, supported 12 young people aged 17-19 across Acorns Children’s Hospice sites and special educational needs schools in the West Midlands.
+It supported these young people living with complex and life-limiting illnesses and conditions to recognise their skills and positively shape their futures through mentor support.
+The mentors worked alongside the young people to engage them in skills development, volunteering and social action, and work placements.

 You can read the latest update from the project here, which includes: